carbon-language/carbon-lang/clang/docs/UsersManual.rst

   ::

     CL.EXE COMPATIBILITY OPTIONS:
       /?
 Display available options
       /arch:<value>           Set architecture for code generation
       /Brepro-                Emit an object file which cannot be reproduced over time /Brepro                 Emit an object file which can be reproduced over time /C                      Don't discard comments when preprocessing
       /c                      Compile only
       /D <macro[=value]>      Define macro
       /EH<value>              Exception handling model
-      /EP                    Disable linemarker output and preprocess to stdout /E                     Preprocess to stdout
+      /EP                     Disable linemarker output and preprocess to stdout /execution-charset:<value>
+                              Runtime encoding, supports only UTF-8
+      /E                      Preprocess to stdout
       /fallback               Fall back to cl.exe if clang-cl fails to compile /FA                     Output assembly code file during compilation /Fa<file or directory>  Output assembly code to this file during compilation (with /FA) /Fe<file or directory>  Set output executable file or directory (ends in / or \) /FI <value>             Include file before parsing
       /Fi<file>               Set preprocess output file name (with /P) /Fo<file or directory>  Set output object file, or directory (ends in / or \) (with /c) /fp:except-
       /fp:except
       /fp:fast
       /fp:precise
       /fp:strict
       /Fp<filename>           Set pch filename (with /Yc and /Yu) /GA                     Assume thread-local variables are defined in the executable /Gd                     Set __cdecl as a default calling convention /GF-                    Disable string pooling
       /GR-                    Disable emission of RTTI data
       /GR                     Enable emission of RTTI data
       /Gr                     Set __fastcall as a default calling convention /GS-                    Disable buffer security check
       /GS                     Enable buffer security check
       /Gs<value>              Set stack probe size
       /Gv                     Set __vectorcall as a default calling convention /Gw-                    Don't put each data item in its own section /Gw                     Put each data item in its own section /GX-                    Enable exception handling
       /GX                     Enable exception handling
       /Gy-                    Don't put each function in its own section /Gy                     Put each function in its own section /Gz                     Set __stdcall as a default calling convention /help                   Display available options
       /imsvc <dir>            Add directory to system include search path, as if part of %INCLUDE% /I <dir>                Add directory to include search path /J                      Make char type unsigned
       /LDd                    Create debug DLL
       /LD                     Create DLL
       /link <options>         Forward options to the linker /MDd                    Use DLL debug run-time
       /MD                     Use DLL run-time
       /MTd                    Use static debug run-time
       /MT                     Use static run-time
       /Od                     Disable optimization
       /Oi-                    Disable use of builtin functions
       /Oi                     Enable use of builtin functions
       /Os                     Optimize for size
       /Ot                     Optimize for speed
       /O<value>               Optimization level
       /o <file or directory>  Set output file or directory (ends in / or \) /P                      Preprocess to file
       /Qvec-                  Disable the loop vectorization passes
       /Qvec                   Enable the loop vectorization passes
-      /showIncludes          Print info about included files to stderr /std:<value>           Language standard to compile for
+      /showIncludes           Print info about included files to stderr /source-charset:<value> Source encoding, supports only UTF-8
+      /std:<value>            Language standard to compile for
       /TC                     Treat all source files as C /Tc <filename>          Specify a C source file /TP                     Treat all source files as C++ /Tp <filename>          Specify a C++ source file /U <macro>              Undefine macro
       /vd<value>              Control vtordisp placement
       /vmb                    Use a best-case representation method for member pointers /vmg                    Use a most-general representation for member pointers /vmm                    Set the default most-general representation to multiple inheritance /vms                    Set the default most-general representation to single inheritance /vmv                    Set the default most-general representation to virtual inheritance /volatile:iso           Volatile loads and stores have standard semantics /volatile:ms            Volatile loads and stores have acquire and release semantics /W0                     Disable all warnings
       /W1                     Enable -Wall
       /W2                     Enable -Wall
       /W3                     Enable -Wall
       /W4                     Enable -Wall and -Wextra
       /Wall                   Enable -Wall and -Wextra
       /WX-                    Do not treat warnings as errors /WX                     Treat warnings as errors
       /w                      Disable all warnings
       /Y-                     Disable precompiled headers, overrides /Yc and /Yu /Yc<filename>           Generate a pch file for all code up to and including <filename>
       /Yu<filename>           Load a pch file and use it instead of all code up to and including <filename>
       /Z7                     Enable CodeView debug information in object files /Zc:sizedDealloc-       Disable C++14 sized global deallocation functions /Zc:sizedDealloc        Enable C++14 sized global deallocation functions /Zc:strictStrings       Treat string literals as const
       /Zc:threadSafeInit-     Disable thread-safe initialization of static variables /Zc:threadSafeInit      Enable thread-safe initialization of static variables /Zc:trigraphs-          Disable trigraphs (default)
       /Zc:trigraphs           Enable trigraphs
       /Zd                     Emit debug line number tables only /Zi                     Alias for /Z7.
 Does not produce PDBs.
       /Zl                     Don't mention any default libraries in the object file /Zp                     Set the default maximum struct packing alignment to 1 /Zp<value>              Specify the default maximum struct packing alignment /Zs                     Syntax-check only

     OPTIONS:
       -###                    Print (but do not run) the commands to run for this compilation --analyze               Run the static analyzer
       -fansi-escape-codes     Use ANSI escape codes for diagnostics -fcolor-diagnostics     Use colors in diagnostics
+      -fdelayed-template-parsing
+                              Parse templated function definitions at the end of the translation unit -fdiagnostics-absolute-paths
+                              Print absolute paths in diagnostics
       -fdiagnostics-parseable-fixits
                               Print fix-its in machine parseable form
+      -flto                   Enable LTO in 'full' mode
       -fms-compatibility-version=<value>
                               Dot-separated value representing the Microsoft compiler version number to report in _MSC_VER (0 = don't define it (default))